-Close corporations Accounting records, including supporting schedules to accounting records and ancillary accounting records 15 Annual financial statements, including annual accounts and the report of the accounting officer 15 Amended founding statement (forms CK 2) Indefinite and CK 2A) Founding statement (form CK 1) Indefinite Minute books as well as resolutions passed at meetings Indefinite · Microfilm image of any original record reproduced directly by the camera - the 'camera master' Indefinite Companies General rule: Any documents, accounts, 7 or longer books, writing, records or other information (as specified required to be kept in terms of the Companies in other public Act (Act 71 of 2008) ("the Act') and other regulation) public regulation Memorandum of Incorporation and alterations or amendments, Rules and Registration Certificate Indefinite · Record of directors and past directors, after the director has retired from the company 7 · Copies of accounting records as required by the 7 Act Copies of annual financial statements required 7 by the Act · Notice and minutes of all shareholder meetings including resolutions adopted and documents made available to holders of securities 7 · Copies of reports presented at the annual general meeting of the company 7 Written communication to holders of securities 7 Securities register and uncertificated securities 7 register · Members register in case of a non-profit Indefinite company · Register of company secretary and auditors Indefinite A change in the record's location must be notified to the Commission.
+- · General rule: Any documents, accounts, books, writing, records or other information required to be kept in terms of the Companies Act (Act 71 of 2008) ("the Act') and other public regulation - · Memorandum of Incorporation and alterations or amendments, Rules and Registration Certificate - · Record of directors and past directors, after the director has retired from the company - · Copies of accounting records as required by the - Copies of annual financial statements required by the Act - · Notice and minutes of all shareholder meetings including resolutions adopted and documents made available to holders of securities - · Copies of reports presented at the annual general meeting of the company - · Written communication to holders of securities - Securities register and uncertificated securities register - · Members register in case of a non-profit company - · Register of company secretary and auditors A change in the record's location must be notified to the Commission.
 If security register and accounting records are kept electronically, certain extra requirements apply such as to keep adequate precautions etc.